 Construction ERP software can implemented to make provisions for controlling expenses and budgetary allocation.
 It also helps avoid unnecessary downtime and contractual issues with clients throughout the duration of the project.

 Distributing assignments and monitoring project progress across several work locations has always been challenging in the construction business.

-With the help of an ERP system, construction managers can easily monitor the status of each project, create milestones, delegate assignments to the right staff, and keep track of staff timesheets with just a few clicks.
+With the help of an ERP system, construction managers can easily monitor the status of various activities.
+It can the status of each project, create milestones, delegate assignments to the right staff, and more activities.
 Real-time data enables contractors to track the time each staff spends on each task, making it easier for them to bill clients.

 Also read our related article: How to Simplify Construction Project Management Processes

 Most construction companies work on a contractual basis with their clients.
 Before acquiring the tender for a project, they required to bid on the project with their estimated costs.

 different clients have different priorities.
 The most suitable bid chosen based on the design proposed, the reputation of the company, and most importantly; the estimated costs proposed.